Most kitty owners have at some point been forced to start wondering how to stop cats from scratching furniture.

 As with any cosmetic surgery, there are risks associated with the use of general anaesthetic, and the danger of infection and pain post-surgery.

-Both AVMA and the American Society for the Prevention of Cruelty to Animals (ASPCA) have published policy statements which say declawing should only be used as a last resort.
+Both AVMA and ASPCA have published policy statements that say declawing should only be used as a last resort.

 But there are lots of affordable and accessible strategies to try to keep cats from scratching furniture, and perseverance is key, so don’t give up!